streamingfast/hivemapper-fleet-management/Create-Accounts-for-Your-Drivers.md

 #### Create a New Browser Profile
-To do this, on your laptop/desktop computer you can create a secondary profile within your browser Here is the documentation on creating new profilts for the 2 most popular browsers.
+To do this, on your laptop/desktop computer you can create a secondary profile within your browser.
+Here is the documentation on creating new profiles for the 2 most popular browsers.
 [Google Chrome Documentation](https://support.google.com/chrome/answer/2364824?hl=en&co=GENIE.Platform%3DDesktop)
 [Firefox Documentation](https://support.mozilla.org/en-US/kb/profile-manager-create-remove-switch-firefox-profiles)
 This walkthru will include screenshots from Chrome.